 The first change is a phased reopening of Walt Disney World.
 The company has stated that they will slowly open the various areas of the resort (theme parks, hotels, etc) in phases and not all at the same time.

-The theme parks reopened in phases, opening 2 at a time starting with:
+The theme parks reopened after that in phases, opening 2 at a time starting with:

 - Disney’s Magic Kingdom and Animal Kingdom on July 11, 2020.